damsma/mqtt-multisensor-arduino-home-assistant-ethernet/README.md

 # MQTT Multisensor for Home Assistant
 Create your own mqtt multisensor for HA just by configuring the values in the header file.

 This code runs on my POE powered multi-sensors in my house.
-Each room has one header file, where the number and occurance of sensors are configured.
+Each room has one header file, where the number and occurrence of sensors are configured.

 ![grafik](https://github.com/damsma/mqtt-multisensor-arduino-home-assistant-ethernet/assets/45398732/cbd14dd6-9130-4490-9ce1-1c4f8fab6b70)